 A retreat line is now required for U11 - U13 games.
-Please see this BCSA Bylaws, Rules and Regulations for further details.
+Please see this BC Soccer U13 Retreat Line Guidelines for further details.

-Assistant referees are required for all U16 - U18 games.
-Assistant referees are required for all 4-District Boys' U15 League Cup Games and on a best effort basis starting in the 2016-2017 season, all U15 league games and for BCC (Girls') Soccer League Championship home games.
+Assistant referees are required for all BCCSL Boys' U15 League Cup Games and on a best effort basis for all U15 boys and girls league games as well as for BCC (Girls') Soccer League Championship home games.

 The home club is responsible for providing the assistant referees.
 Please note if they are not present in your game report.

-Call the field conditions numbers on page 4 of the 4-District Guide after 1pm on Fridays to determine if your game is on a grass or an all-weather field.
+Call the field conditions numbers on page 5 of the BCCSL (Boys) Guide after 1pm on Fridays to determine if your game is on a grass or an all-weather field.
 If your assigned game is scheduled on an all-weather field, do not let teams convince you to go to the grass field under any circumstances.

 Do your best to start games on time.
 If the 9am game starts late, then all subsequent games will be late.
 The rule is that as soon as each team has at least seven players, the game can be started.